-It’s been over ten years since The School of Rock hit our screens and seemingly granted Jack Black artistic immunity for the next decade.
+It’s been over ten years since School of Rock hit our screens and seemingly granted Jack Black artistic immunity for the next decade.
 While his star has continued to rise over the last few years, what has become of Dewey Finn’s impressionable young pupils and the rest of the School of Rock cast?

-Miranda Cosgrove (Summer ‘Tinkerbell’ Hathaway – band’s manager)
+Miranda Cosgrove (Summer ‘Tinkerbell’ Hathaway (Manager))

 Since beginning her career as the stuck-up band manager, Miranda Cosgrove has barely been out of work.
-The School of Rock was scarcely out of cinemas before Cosgrove appeared on our screens again in the Nickelodeon TV series Drake & Josh (2004).
+School of Rock was scarcely out of cinemas before Cosgrove appeared on our screens again in the Nickelodeon TV series Drake & Josh (2004).
 By 2007 she had landed the lead role in iCarly, the popularity of which not only enabled her to command a fee of $180,000 per episode but also helped her to launch a successful singing career.

-Joey Gaydos Jr. (Zack ‘Zack-Attack’ Mooneyham – guitar)
+Joey Gaydos, Jr. (Zack ‘Zack-Attack’ Mooneyham (Guitar))

-Kevin Clark (Freddy ‘Spazzy McGee’ Jones – drums)
+Kevin Clark (Freddy ‘Spazzy McGee’ Jones (Drums))

 Much like Gaydos Jr., Kevin Clark has not acted since the halcyon days of 2003, but that has not stopped him daring to dream big.
-He now plies his trade with the band ‘Robbie Gold’, who can be found doing their thing on MySpace.
+He now plies his trade with the band Robbie Gold, who can be found doing their thing on MySpace.
 On the subject of his old classmates, Clark does not sound too nostalgic: “It had been nine years since I’d seen everyone,” he recalled.
 “Most of the kids left acting for other jobs.
 No one expected me to still be playing, living in Highwood, and striving to be a rock star.”
 An inspiration to one and all.

-Rebecca Brown (Katie ‘Posh Spice’ – Bass)
+Rebecca Brown (Katie, aka ‘Posh Spice’ (Bass))

-Despite a rather curious choice of Twitter profile picture, Posh Spice seems to have kept her feet on the ground since graduated from the School of Rock.
-Far from giving up on singing, she has maintained her YouTube channel for the last five years and sings in a band called ‘The Brothers Star Race’.
+Despite a rather curious choice of Twitter profile picture, Posh Spice seems to have kept her feet on the ground since graduating from the School of Rock.
+Far from giving up on singing, she has maintained her YouTube channel for the last five years and sings in a band called The Brothers Star Race.

-Regarding Jack Black’s character, Mr Cool delivered the following immortal line – “You’re a fat loser and you have body odour.”
-Wonderfully put young man.
+Regarding Jack Black’s character, Mr. Cool delivered the following immortal line: “You’re a fat loser and you have body odour.”
+Wonderfully put, young man.
 Robert dazzled us all with his messy keyboard skills back in 2003, but he’s now arguably an even more accomplished pianist – take a look!
-He also runs his own blog entitled ‘Making Sure My Pen Works’ and on his CV are listed some of his many talents which include being a dancer, photographer, teacher, student and, most of all, a homo-sapien.
+He also runs his own blog entitled Making Sure My Pen Works and on his CV is listed some of his many talents which include being a dancer, photographer, teacher, student and, most of all, a homo sapien.

 Not much is known of Maryam’s movements since her days as a back-up singer in the band.
 However, if you ever find yourself longing to be reunited with her angelic voice, she has set up her own YouTube channel, on which she has taken to posting rather self-indulgent videos of herself covering various R&B tracks.
 She has also pursued a career as a makeup artist in Soho for MAC Cosmetics and is putting together a clothing line that she plans to launch by this time next year.

-Aleisha Allen (Alicia ‘Brace Face’ – choir)
+Aleisha Allen (Alicia, aka ‘Brace Face’ (Backup Vox))

-Since finishing the School of Rock, Aleisha has shed her braces and continued to work in film, appearing alongside Ice Cube in Are We There Yet? as well as 2011’s Young Adult.
+Since finishing at the School of Rock, Aleisha has shed her braces and continued to work in film, appearing alongside Ice Cube in Are We There Yet? as well as 2011’s Young Adult.
 Known on IMDb as LeNae, Allen went to Professional Performing Arts School in Manhattan and currently lives in New York.
 Her most recent acting credit came in 2012 for You’re Nobody Until Somebody Kills You.
 You’ll most likely next capture her on Instagram.

-Zachary Infante (Gordon ‘Roadrunner’ – assistant/lights)
+Zachary Infante (Gordon, aka ‘Roadrunner’ (Assistant/Lights))

 Zachary has faced more than his fair share of adversity since 2003.
 In 2006 he was diagnosed with stage IV Non-Hodgkin’s Lymphoma.
 Despite this, Zachary recently graduated from NYU Tisch School of the Arts and currently resides in Brooklyn.
-He has worked extensively with not-for-profit children’s cancer organisations like The Sunshine Kids and The Valerie Fund and recently took part in the Tony Award Winning production of A Midsummer Night’s Dream.
+He has worked extensively with not-for-profit children’s cancer organisations like The Sunshine Kids and The Valerie Fund and recently took part in the Tony Award-winning production of A Midsummer Night’s Dream.
 God speed Zachary.

-Cole Hawkins (Leonard ‘Short Stop’ – security)
+Cole Hawkins (Leonard, aka ‘Short Stop’ (Security))

 Notching up roles in Big Daddy (1999), Meet the Parents (2000) and Changing Lanes (2002), Cole was quite the dab hand at acting by the time School of Rock came around.
 He’s just entered his final year at Northeastern University with a major in Sociology and can boast the perhaps unique talent of being able to recite the New York City Metropolitan Transportation Authority’s subway and bus routes since he was 4 years old.
 Useful if you’re ever in need of directions.

-Jordan-Claire Green (Michelle- groupie)
+Jordan-Claire Green (Michelle (Groupie))

 Having put her groupie days behind her, Jordan-Claire enrolled at Texas Christian University and currently works as a registered nurse.
 However, following guest appearances in Power Rangers Time Force, Alias and Arrested Development, rumour has it that she’s looking to head back into acting.
 Watch this space.

-Jack Black (Dewey Finn – lead singer)
+Jack Black (Dewey Finn (Frontman))